Colorado State seeded No. 1 in 16-team NIT

-Colorado State, Saint Louis, Memphis and Ole Miss are the No. 1 seeds for the National Invitation Tournament.
+The Rams had to settle for top dog in the National Invitation Tournament, and head coach Niko Medved expects the disappointment won’t last long.

+“This is a dream of all of us.
+It’s hard, man.
+It’s hard,” Medved said about the snub.
+“You’re right there.
+It’s OK to feel that.
+That’s part of being alive.
+That’s part of putting yourself out there.
+That’s OK.
+They’ll start to quickly move on.
+Young people are resilient.”

+Also selected as No. 1 seeds for the 16-team tournament were Saint Louis, Memphis and Ole Miss.
 The four second seeds are Richmond, Davidson, Saint Mary’s and Boise State.

-Seeded third are Toledo, Western Kentucky, North Carolina State, and SMU, and the remainder of the field includes Buffalo, Dayton, Mississippi State and Louisiana Tech.
+Seeded third are Toledo, Western Kentucky, North Carolina State, and SMU.
+Buffalo, Dayton, Mississippi State and Louisiana Tech complete the field.

 The coronavirus pandemic reduced the field to 16 teams from the usual 32, and all games are set for Frisco and Denton, Texas.
 That will take the semifinals and championship game out of Madison Square Garden for the first time in the 83-year history of college basketball’s oldest postseason tournament.
 The NIT champion has been crowned in New York City every year since the tournament started in 1938.

-First-round games will be played March 17-20, with the quarterfinals March 25.
-The semifinals are set for March 27, followed by the championship game the next day.
-Earlier rounds normally are held at the venues of designated home teams.
 The NCAA ranked the first four teams out of the NCAA Tournament and they were on standby to replace any team from a multi-bid league that has to withdraw because of COVID-19 issues.
 Louisville, Colorado State, Saint Louis and Ole Miss were the first four out in that order.

+The NIT also selected a first four out — Belmont, Furman, Marshall, and UAB.

+For Belmont, which plays in the Ohio Valley Conference, it was a bitter moment.
+The Bruins (26-4) matched top-ranked Gonzaga for the most wins in the nation, but a 15-point loss to Morehead State in the conference tournament title game on Saturday sealed their fate.

 After the NCAA Tournament field was announced, Seton Hall and St. John’s of the Big East Conference were not selected and decided to end their seasons.
 Both finished 10-9 in the conference.